Raphaël Ibañez

 Raphaël Ibañez (born 17 February 1973) is a retired French rugby union footballer.
-A hooker, he represented the France national team 98 times, and as captain 41 times.
+A hooker, he played for the France national team 98 times, and as captain 41 times.
 After a career in club rugby management, he became Team Manager for France in 2020.

 Early life

 Ibañez was born in Dax, Landes.
 He began his playing career in his home town of Dax before moving to Perpignan and Castres.

 Club career

 After his first international retirement following the 2003 World Cup, he moved to Saracens.
 In 2005 he moved to Wasps on a two-year deal.
 In the first match of the following season, he was made captain as replacement for the injured Lawrence Dallaglio.

 He was also heavily responsible for London Wasps' win in the 2007 Heineken Cup final, playing in the same side as fellow Six Nations captain Phil Vickery.
 Wasps beat long-time rivals Leicester at Twickenham and Ibanez scored one of Wasps's tries.
 The following season he also started as Wasps won the 2007–08 Premiership Final in former England captain Lawrence Dallaglio's last match.